Lennolium/swiftGuard/README.md

 even if they are not connected.
 5. To add or remove a device from the whitelist, simply click on the corresponding device entry.
 6. If manipulation is detected, an alert (`Manipulation`) will appear in the main menu.
 Clicking on it will reset the alarm.
+The `Exit` button will not work.
 7. In the `Settings` menu you can set a delay (0 - 60 seconds) and an action (`Shutdown` or `Hibernate`).
 The delay determines how long swiftGuard will wait for you to reset/defuse the alarm before executing the action.

 **Notes:**
 - swiftGuard alerts you if devices are removed that were connected before or while the application was started, except you add them to the whitelist.
-- Connecting new devices will always trigger an alert, if they are not whitelisted.
+- Connecting new devices will always trigger an alert, if they these devices are not whitelisted.
 - If you encounter any problems, please check the log file in the `~/Library/Logs/swiftGuard` folder.
 - Your settings and whitelisted devices are stored in the `~/Library/Preferences/swiftGuard/swiftguard.ini` file.